c-koster/campus-and-noodle/README.md

-Python notebook for scraping thelocalnoodle into a csv
+Python notebook for scraping thelocalnoodle and middlebury campus headlines into a csv